Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

    - Install CodeSafe software on client host(s)
    - Initialize the Remote File System
    - Configure host(s) and HSM(s) with each other’s IP addresses
+        - If running multiple hosts, the module numbers will be configured at this time.
    - Create the “Security World” with the Secure Execution Engine (SEE) enabled, along with SEE debugging
    - Create an administrator cardset and an operator cardset

+- Thales configuration involves many policy choices related to SEE Activation.
+To check which SEE features have been enabled, on the client host:
+   - `cd /opt/nfast/femcerts`
+   - `fet`
+   - If `SEE Activation (Restricted)` is configured, Thales may need to assist with additional certifcations or licenses prior to proceeding.
+Refer to the Thales documentation or contact your Thales representative for details.

    These steps are complex and involve policy decisions and other choices.
 Refer to the Thales documentation for details.
 Note: